-Generally, lenders let you borrow between 75%-90% of your home equity.
+Generally, lenders let you borrow between 75 and 90 percent of your home equity.
 However, there are many other factors that affect how much equity you can borrow from your home.
 These include your home’s appraised value, the type of loan you take out, the terms of your loan offer, your income, your credit history, and more.

 To help you find out how much equity you can borrow from your home and understand the factors that influence how much you can borrow, we’ve answered some of the questions homeowners ask about calculating equity, how to qualify, loan options, and more.